-The Torah, the Nebim or the Prophet, and the Ketubim or the Writings.
+The Torah, the Nebim, or the prophets, and the Ketubim, or the writings.

-It just like having ABC, you know.
-They just took the first letters and strung these vowels in.
+It's just like having ABC, you know, they just took the first letters and strung the vowels in.

-Aaron shall bring forward the goat designated by law for the Lord, which he is to offer as a sin offering.
+Aaron shall bring forward the goat designated by lock for the Lord, which he is to offer as a sin offer.

 That's clear.

-We must always be reminded whenever we think of reconciliation that the Messiah laid the groundwork by offering himself so that now as the risen Lord he can function also as high priest and offer that sacrifice on our behalf, that we through the grace of God may be forgiven and that we may receive the spirit of God by which the Father and the Son come to live in us.
+We must always be reminded whenever we think of reconciliation that the Messiah laid the groundwork by offering himself so that now, as the risen Lord, he can function also as high priest and offer that sacrifice on our behalf, that we, through the grace of God, may be forgiven and that we may receive the Spirit of God by which the Father and the Son come to live in us.